louigigr/linux-bash-alias/README.md

 # linux-bash-alias
 A list of cool aliases to use in bash

+You can find the full aliases list with descriptions [here](./aliases-list.md)

 # Usage
 To use this list simply paste the contents of [.bash_aliases](./.bash_aliases) or download the raw version of [the file](./.bash_aliases) and put it in your home directory.
 The second method may overwrite your current aliases so keep a copy handy.